-Specialized AJCC Programs and Services for Persons with Disabilities an active MOU with DOR to provide long-term services and supports to individuals who have exited the public Vocational Rehabilitation system.
+Specialized AJCC Programs and Services for Persons with Disabilities

+Foothill WDB ensures that individuals with disabilities have access to the services and information needed to successfully transition back into the workforce.
+Foothill WDB has an active MOU with DOR to provide long-term services and supports to individuals who have exited the public Vocational Rehabilitation system.
 As discussed in Section III of this plan, Foothill WDB intends to collaborate more intensively DOR staff in outreach to businesses to identify new competitive integrated employment opportunities for individuals with intellectual or developmental disabilities.